Sep 17 2010

 Unix/Linux Sort Multiple Columns, Tab Delimited and Reverse Sort Order

-Sorting a tab delimited file using the Unix sort command is easy once you which parameters to use.
-An advanced file sort can get difficult if it has multiple columns, uses tab characters as the column separator, you want to reverse the sort order on some columns, and where you want the columns sorted in non-sequential order.
+Sorting a tab delimited file using the Unix sort command is easy once you know which parameters to use.
+An advanced file sort can get difficult to define if it has multiple columns, uses tab characters as column separators, uses reverse sort order on some columns, and where you want the columns sorted in non-sequential order.

 Assume that we have the following file where each column is separated by a [TAB] character: